 We conclude with Nimoy relaying a message from Lord Hunt, who apparently rang to explain that he’d heard the yeti again.
 In the morning, Hunt saw tracks in the snow and took a photo, which went on the cover of the Geographical magazine.

 This was a very slow episode.
 It reminds me of the Ghosts episode with Hans Holzer, which followed the same pattern of letting the investigator drive the episode.
-It’s not a terrible idea in theory, it’s just that neither Holzer nor Byrne really have the charm to carry it off, however passionate they may be about their subject.
+It’s not a terrible idea in theory, it’s just that neither Holzer nor Byrne really have the charisma to carry it off, however passionate they may be about their subject.

 Don Willins: “If this creature has survived for hundreds of thousands of years, who am I to go around shooting it?
 My feeling was, ‘the best of luck, mate.'”